 Faster and improved plant growth

 Worm castings are known to help with plant growth.
-In other words, adding some worm castings to a growing plant improves seed germination, allowing it to thrive and grow to its full potential.
+In other words, adding worm castings to a growing plant improves seed germination, allowing it to thrive and grow to its full potential.

-Improved aeration, water retention, and soil structure
+Improved aeration, water retention and soil structure

 Long-term nutrition